Egon Zehnder Ltd v Tillman

 The covenant meant the Defendant could not work for any competitors until July 2017 but she had a job lined up for the beginning of May.
 The job was with a competitor who regularly competed against the Claimant for work and operated in the same markets.
 The Claimant sought an injunction to prevent this from happening.

 The High Court allowed the injunction.
 The Defendant’s familiarity with Claimant’s client’s businesses and the fact she had worked in the same region as the competitor in the past twelve months meant that the Defendant could use this knowledge to her and new employer’s advantage.
-Therefore, the Claimant’s restrictive covenant was a just and reasonable means to protect its business interests.
+It also held that because she was tipped as a rising star this meant she would have had access to knowledge others might not have at the time and seniority level she joined the business.
+Therefore, because of this her covenant was enforceable.
+Had she not been an employee tipped for promotion they probably would not have been.